Kavyazz10/Vitalix/README.md

-# Vitalix
+# vitalix
-Vitalix is an AI-powered liveness face detection system using **YOLOv8** to prevent spoofing attacks.
-It analyzes micro-expressions, depth, and texture to distinguish real users from fake attempts.
-Ideal for banking and security, it ensures real-time, accurate, and secure authentication.
+vitalix Anti-spoofing project is focused on developing a functional identity verification system with face liveness detection and anti-spoofing measures to prevent fraudulent attempts